Tony Gould (arts director): Career

+Awards

 In 2005, Gould was honoured by the Government of Queensland as a Queensland Great for his "Invaluable Personal Contribution to Queensland".

 Gould has been appointed an Australia Day Ambassador (Queensland) on seven occasions (2005 to 2013).
 He has also been awarded the Australian Centenary Medal.

 On his retirement, to acknowledge Gould's contribution to the live-performance industry, the exhibition space at the Arts Centre was named the Tony Gould Gallery.

 Personal life

 Gould was married to former actress Jeannette Brown and they have two children.
-Their son Dr Anthony M. Gould is a professor at Laval University in Canada and a Visiting Professor at Cornell University in the USA and their daughter Kate Gould, former Chief Executive of the Adelaide Festival of Arts, is the CEO/Founder of an online business consortium OurBodyCorp and OurPlaceManager and is also an Arts Consultant.
+Their son Dr Anthony M. Gould is a professor at Laval University in Canada and a visiting professor at Cornell University in the US and their daughter Kate Gould, former chief executive of the Adelaide festival of arts, is the CEO/Founder of an online business consortium OurBodyCorp and OurPlaceManager and is also an Arts Consultant.
 Kate Gould is a director of the Adelaide Football Club (the Crows).

-Awards and nominations
+Honours

 In 1994, Gould was made a Member of the Order of Australia for service to the arts.

 In 2008, Gould was presented with a Lifetime Achievement Award by The Actors' and Entertainers' Benevolent Fund of Queensland.
 He was Patron of the Fund from 2010 until his passing in 2020.

-Helpmann Awards

 The Helpmann Awards is an awards show, celebrating live entertainment and performing arts in Australia, presented by industry group Live Performance Australia (LPA) since 2001.
 In 2010, Gould received the JC Williamson Award, the LPA's highest honour, for their life's work in live performance.
 This national award recognises an outstanding contribution to the Australian Live Performance Industry and is the highest honour that Live Performance Australia can bestow on an individual.
 He is also honoured in Live Performance Australia's Hall of Fame.